algorand/sandbox/README.md

 Use the **sandbox** command to interact with the Algorand Sandbox.
 ```
 sandbox commands:
   up    [config]  -> start the sandbox environment.
   down            -> tear down the sandbox environment.
   reset           -> reset the containers to their initial state.
   clean           -> stops and deletes containers and data directory.
   test            -> runs some tests to demonstrate usage.
   enter [algod||indexer||indexer-db]
                   -> enter the sandbox container.
   version         -> print binary versions.
-  copy <file>    -> copy <file> into the algod.
-Useful for TEAL work.
+  copyTo <file>   -> copy <file> into the algod container.
+Useful for offline transactions & LogicSigs plus TEAL work.
+  copyFrom <file> -> copy <file> from the algod container.
+Useful for offline transactions & LogicSigs plus TEAL work.

 algorand commands:
   logs        -> stream algorand logs with the carpenter utility.